 “My friend will you leave my room!”

 Lexus pointed at the door and Nimi marched to it grudgingly.
-Lexus opened the door and pushed her out but she crossed her arms and shook her body obstinately.
+Lexus opened the door and pushed her out, but the child crossed her arms and shook her body obstinately.

 “What’s wrong with you nau?!”
 Lexus cried out in frustration.